Powers of Attorney Victoria

 What types of Powers of Attorney do you prepare?

-State Trustees assists thousands of Victorians to prepare Power of Attorney documents.
-These can include:
+State Trustees helps thousands of Victorians to prepare Power of Attorney documents.
+These can include:Â Â

-Enduring Power of Attorney (Personal): Appoint a person or professional to make non-medical decisions relating to your personal situation and lifestyle.
-You cannot appoint State Trustees as your Enduring Power of Attorney (Personal).
+- Enduring Power of Attorney (Personal): This can be someone you know or a professional who becomes responsible for making non-medical decisions about your personal situation and lifestyle.
+You cannot appoint State Trustees for this role. Â

 Can I revoke a Power of Attorney?